pyta-uoft/website/index.md

 ### Wildcard import (W0401) {#W0401}

-Only import what you need.
+We should only import what we need.
 Wildcard imports (shown below) are generally discouraged, as they add all objects from the imported module into the global namespace.
 This makes it difficult to tell in which module a particular class, function or constant was defined, and may cause problems, for example, when multiple modules have objects with identical names.

 ~~~~ {include="W0401_wildcard_import"}
 ~~~~

-Rather than importing everything with wildcard `*`, specify the names of the objects which you would like to import:
+Rather than importing everything with wildcard `*`, specify the names of the objects which we would like to import:

 ```python
 from module_name import SOME_CONSTANT, SomeClass, some_function
 ```

-Or, if you need to import many objects from a particular module, import the module itself, and use it as a namespace for the required objects:
+Or, if we need to import many objects from a particular module, we can import the module itself, and use it as a namespace for the required objects:

 ```python
 import module_name